noctuid/tdrop/README.md

 ```

 ### Basic Flags
+`-s` should only be used for terminals if the user wants to start a tmux or tmuxinator session. `-W` should be used if the program to start is not a terminal with an `-e` flag. `-a` should be used to set up WM specific rules (which are required for the --width, --height, --xoff, and --yoff flags to work properly; see below for supported WMs).
+Long options require using `--opt=<arg>` as opposed to leaving a space.
+Refer to `tdrop --help` and the manpage for more complete instructions.

 ### Flicker
 For some window managers that require a window to be repositioned after re-mapping it, some flicker may be noticeable.
 With a recent change, this flicker is pretty much gone for some window managers (e.g. in the Gnome Shell and Cinnamon DEs) and slightly better than before in other
 s.
 It is usually worse on tiling managers where the window must be re-floated every time it is mapped.
 The way around this is to use rules to either always have the class floated or one-time rules to only float the next instance of a class.
 For example, since bspwm has oneshot rules and won't alter the size/position of a window, this flicker is not a problem.